 EDI 834 Specifications and Format

-As aforementioned, the transaction set establishes the communication between the sponsor and the payer of an insured product.
-The sponsor can be an employer, union, association, government agency, or other who pays for the coverage, whereas the payer can be an insurance company, health maintenance organization (HMO), preferred provider organization (PPO), agency (Medicare, Medicaid, Champus & more) or a contracted entity who pays for the claims and administers the coverage or product or a benefit.
+The EDI 834 transaction set serves as a link between the entity that finances an insurance product and the entity responsible for paying claims and administering the coverage.
+The sponsor could be an employer, union, association, government agency, or other who pays for the coverage, whereas the payer can be an insurance company, health maintenance organization (HMO), preferred provider organization (PPO), agency (Medicare, Medicaid, Champus & more) or a contracted entity who pays for the claims and administers the coverage or product or a benefit.

 Note: Remember that EDI 834 transactions may not take place through a third-party administrator.
 However, a TPA can be contracted by the sponsor to handle covered data gathering.